sstsimulator/sst-macro/docs/manual/manual.md

 Simulation requires coarse-grained approximations to be practical.
 SST-macro is therefore designed for specific cost/accuracy tradeoffs.
 It should still capture complex cause/effect behavior in applications and hardware, but be efficient enough to simulate at the system-level.
-For speeding up simulator execution, we encourage skeletonization, discussed further in Chapter [5.3](#sec:skeletonization).
+For speeding up simulator execution, we encourage skeletonization, discussed further in Chapter [5](#chap:appsAndSkeletonization).
 A high-quality skeleton is an application model that reproduces certain characteristics with only limited computation.
-We also encourage uncertainty quantification (UQ) for validating simulator results, to be detailed in a pending SAND report.
+We also encourage uncertainty quantification (UQ) for validating simulator results.
 Skeletonization and UQ are the two main elements in the "canonical" SST-macro workflow (Figure [1](#fig:workflow)).